-People are constantly on internet to find out the actual situation of the route.
-Therefore, as a responsible Trekking Guide I have tried to accommodate each and every aspect of the EBC Trek route.
+People are constantly on the internet to find out the actual situation of the route.
+Therefore, as a responsible Trekking Guide, I have tried to accommodate each and every aspect of the EBC Trek Route.
 Please read until the end of this blog.
-Give me your feedback’s and mail me if it is relatable and helpful for the planning of Everest Base Camp Trek.
+Give me your feedback and mail me if it is relatable and helpful for the planning of the Everest Base Camp Trek.

 Entry or Trail Head

 Everest Base Camp Trek starts from Lukla (2,860 m).
-This is the small town of Solukhumbu district of Nepal having world’s most extreme airport the Tenzing Hillary airport.
+This is the small town of Solukhumbu district of Nepal has the world’s most extreme airport the Tenzing Hillary Airport.
 This is exciting.
-You can find lots of myths and stories about this airport in internet.
-Go check out these footage.
+You can find lots of myths and stories about this airport on the internet.
+Go check out this footage.
 The design of the airport and the location both are unique.
-It is always exciting to take off and land at this airport.
+Hence, It is always exciting to take off and land at this airport.

-River & Suspension Bridges
+River and Suspension Bridges

-High situated National Park of Everest Region
+High-Situated National Park of Everest Region

-Monasteries, Prayer Flags & Chhortens
+Monasteries, Prayer Flags and Chhortens

 There are different categories of teahouses/lodges & restaurants.
-According to your budget your Travel Agency will offer the itineraries and services accordingly.
+According to your budget, your Travel Agency will offer the itineraries and services accordingly.
 Trekkers will get the attached bathroom and heating system until Tengboche.
 However further up you go you will not get the attached bathroom.
-You will have to adjust in common rooms.
+You will have to adjust in the common rooms.

-Internet, Hot Shower & Battery Charge
+Internet, Hot Shower and Battery Charge

-Moraines, Glaciers & Thin Air
+Moraines, Glaciers and Thin Air

-After Dingboche the Everest Base Camp Trek Route is mostly above moraines and into the thin air.
+After Dingboche, the Everest Base Camp Trek Route is mostly above moraines and into the thin air.
 Therefore, trekkers need to take proper care.
 Slow and gradual walking as well as consumption of lots of liquid is the best way to overcome these hurdles.
 Lobuche (6,119 m) to Everest Base Camp is completely above moraines.
 No vegetation and the tiring muscles really make it arduous for some trekkers.
 Please take care of your body and consume lots of liquids.

-Everest Base Camp & Kalapathar
+Everest Base Camp Trek and Kalapathar